Undergraduate Search Results Page

 Housed in the Columbian College of Arts and Sciences, the Film Studies Program covers classical film aesthetics, surveys the history of world cinema and takes an in-depth look at films from America, France, Germany, Japan, Russia and the Hispanic world.

 The Fine Art Photography program at the Corcoran School of the Arts and Design focuses on the roles that lens-based media play in contemporary life.
-Students receive an intensive grounding in the current concerns of photo-based art while refining their technical skills in digital photography and video, traditional darkroom work or a combination of both.
-Through a rigorous conceptual and studio-based curriculum, students develop their own individual styles and subject matter.
+Students begin their first year with four foundation courses: Drawing and Surface, Form and Materials, Time and Light, and Interaction.
+In subsequent years, they receive an intensive grounding in the current concerns of photo-based art while refining their technical skills in digital photography, video, and traditional darkroom processes.

 A truly international language, French is spoken in 53 countries by nearly 200 million speakers.
 A thorough knowledge of French language and Francophone cultures opens opportunities to students who will live and work in an increasingly global society.
 French is part of the arts and humanities discipline in the Columbian College of Arts and Sciences.